helabed/mastering-ruby/README.md

-    should be available for use from an object with the 'extend' keyword should be available for use from an object by including the methods from the module into a singleton class using 'class < < object' for converting a module instance methods into class methods of the class that is mixing in the module should provide access to the module's instance method as a class method using a singleton class using 'class < < self' should provide access to the module's instance method as a class method using the 'extend' keyword should provide access to the module's instance method as a class method using the 'extend' keyword and from within the extending class at the class level for inheritance without subclassing
+    should be available for use from an object with the 'extend' keyword should be available for use from an object by including the methods from the module into a singleton class using 'class < < object' for converting a module instance methods into class methods of the class that is mixing in the module should provide access to the module's instance method as a class method using a singleton class using 'class &lt;&lt; self' should provide access to the module's instance method as a class method using the 'extend' keyword should provide access to the module's instance method as a class method using the 'extend' keyword and from within the extending class at the class level for inheritance without subclassing